Kenwood Academy: Academic Center

 The Academic Center Program started as a way to introduce a select few 7th and 8th grade students to the high school environment before actually entering high school.
-Students in this program are referred to as "preppies," as they are preparing for high school by taking high school courses before they graduate from the 8th grade.
+Students in this program are referred to as "AC kids," as they are preparing for high school by taking high school courses before they graduate from the 8th grade.
 Students are offered the choice of staying at Kenwood Academy or attending any other high school with their credits and GPA.
 Students that choose to stay at Kenwood are granted the right, in their senior year, to take tuition-free courses at the University of Chicago.
 The academic center is now housed in the former Canter Middle School (formerly Louis Wirth Elementary School) building, which closed after the 2013–14 school year.

 University of Chicago

 Kenwood Academy students enrolled in Advanced Placement courses can access student resources on the University of Chicago's Hyde Park campus.
 University of Chicago students and professors have traditionally worked closely with Kenwood students in classes and on special projects.
-A recent example of a Kenwood Academy/University of Chicago relationship is evidenced in the Program of Academic Excellence for High School Juniors at Kenwood Academy (The Kenwood Project).
-This program pairs Kenwood Academy Juniors with professors at the University of Chicago, as mentors.
+A recent example of a Kenwood Academy/University of Chicago relationship is the Program of Academic Excellence for High School Juniors at Kenwood Academy (the Kenwood Project).
+This program pairs Kenwood Academy juniors with professors at the University of Chicago, as mentors.